-Drs.
-Kerr and Hedgecock work with Sleep Better Austin to provide patients with custom sleep apnea treatment plans that will help them sleep soundly and feel better during the day.
-Oral appliances for sleep apnea are minimally-invasive, inexpensive compared to other treatment options, and are very effective for treating sleep apnea.
-To learn more or to schedule an appointment with an experienced sleep apnea dentist, please give our office a call or send us a message.Request a Consultation
+Dr. Max Kerr and Dr. Brandon Hedgecock work with Sleep Better Austin to provide patients with custom sleep apnea treatment plans to help them sleep soundly and feel better during the day.
+Oral appliances for sleep apnea are minimally-invasive, inexpensive compared to other treatment options, and very effective for treating sleep apnea.
+Learn more about how we address sleep apnea and prevent further oral health issues and physical health issues in Cedar Park, TX.

 Sleep apnea occurs when the muscles in the back of the throat relax too much during sleep.
-When the muscles collapse, the airway is blocked, which requires the patient to wake up just enough to continue breathing again.
-While patients typically don’t remember waking up frequently throughout the night, these episodes disrupt the sleep cycle and can decrease the patients’ quality of sleep significantly.
-This consistent lack of quality sleep can lead to a wide range of symptoms, and in some cases, sleep apnea can actually be fatal.
+As a result, muscles collapse and block the airway, which means patients wake up just enough to continue breathing again.
+While patients typically don’t remember waking up frequently throughout the night, these episodes disrupt the sleep cycle.
+Sleep apnea can significantly decrease the patient’s quality of sleep.
+This consistent lack of quality sleep can lead to a wide range of symptoms; in some cases, sleep apnea can be fatal.

 Patients are often unaware that they have sleep apnea because they are asleep when episodes occur.
 Not everyone who snores has sleep apnea, but if your loud snoring is interrupted by periods of silence, that’s a sign that you may have sleep apnea.
 The only way to know for sure is by completing a sleep study.
 Common sleep apnea symptoms include:

 - Irritability and Mood Swings